 Executive Meddling: After the first film's test screenings revealed that audiences were not enthused with Klaus Doldinger's score, the studio commissioned Giorgio Moroder to replace some of the original music with his own.
 Wolfgang Petersen was not pleased, though some could be argue that Tropes Are Not Bad because of the title song, one of the most memorable aspects of the film to many viewers.

-Franchise Killer: The third film thanks to actually being considered worse than Chapter 2 (which is one of the movies to score a zero on Rotten Tomatoes).
-OOC characters and the lack of Atreyu and the series' iconic theme song at the end of the movie (which reused a "Born to Be Wild" rendition) were the final nails in this film's bookcover.
+Franchise Killer: The third film thanks to actually being considered worse than Chapter 2 (which only scored a 14% on Rotten Tomatoes).
+Characters didn't retain their original personalities, Atreyu being absent and the series' iconic theme song at the end of the movie (which reused a "Born to Be Wild" rendition) were the final nails in this film's bookcover.

 The Other Darrin: The second movie has only one of the main actors from the first movie, and the third movie doesn't have any of them.